Kurento/kurento/source/tutorials/js/tutorial-1-helloworld.rst

 .. sourcecode:: sh

-   sudo add-apt-repository ppa:chris-lea/node.js
-   sudo apt-get update
+   curl -sL https://deb.nodesource.com/setup | sudo bash -
-   sudo apt-get install nodejs
-   sudo npm install -g bower
+   sudo apt-get install -y nodejs sudo npm install -g bower

-Due to `Same-origin policy`:term:, this demo has to be served by an HTTP server.
+Due to `Same-origin policy`:term:, this demo has to be served by a HTTP server.
 A very simple way of doing this is by means of a HTTP Node.js server which can be installed using `npm`:term: :